dan-leo/masters/thesis/v8/thesis.md

+* NB-IoT devices are seen as stationary, only small chunks of data are intermittently transmitted and applications are envisaged as delay-tolerant.
 * NB-IoT technology is designed such that it can be used in areas beyond the radio coverage of current cellular standards and in devices which must run from battery power for many years.
 The devices will generally send small amounts of data infrequently; a typical usage scenario might be 100 to